Alice Fraser: Trilogy

 In 2015 Fraser began touring Savage, the first part of what she describes as an "unorthodox art-comedy/morality tale trilogy" which focuses on her upbringing and its impact on her life.
 The trilogy was completed by The Resistance in 2016 and Empire in 2017.

-Each installment of the trilogy was toured nationally and performed at the Melbourne Comedy Festival, Sydney Comedy Festival and The Edinburgh Fringe.
+Each instalment of the trilogy was toured nationally and performed at the Melbourne Comedy Festival, Sydney Comedy Festival and The Edinburgh Fringe.
 Reviewing Empire, The Herald Sun called it a "beautifully word-rich performance" and said that Fraser's "interesting conversation makes her the perfect dinner guest – and comedian".
 Empire was also performed at the Edinburgh Fringe.
 The Alice Fraser Trilogy was commissioned as a six part podcast series on ABC Radio Podcasts.

 Podcasting

 In January 2017, Fraser received a Tomorrow Maker grant for her podcast, Tea with Alice.
 Previous guests on the podcast have included Wil Anderson, Neil Gaiman and Richard Herring.
 The Tea With Alice podcast is funded by Fraser's Patreon.

 In 2017, Fraser became a semi-regular co-host on the long running British podcast The Bugle, hosted by Andy Zaltzman.
 In January 2020, she launched The Bugle Presents...
 The Last Post, a daily 15-minute podcast of news from an alternate dimension, which The Guardian described as addressing topical issues "with impressive zeal and a clever script".
 In February 2021, Fraser began hosting The Gargle, a weekly podcast discussing non-political news stories, describing itself as the "audio glossy magazine" to The Bugle's audio newspaper.

 in 2019 and 2020, Fraser worked with neuroscientist Ash Ranpura on a number of documentaries produced by Somethin' Else for Audible, including the bestselling In The Habit: Introduction to Habit Change.
 Fraser also created and cohosted a show for BBC Radio with astrophysicist and science educator Jen Gupta, called Stranger Than Sci Fi.

 Fraser is a regular writer and guest on the BBC Radio panel show The News Quiz.

+In 2025, Fraser created The Bugle Presents...
+Realms Unknown a weekly podcast discussing fantasy, Sci Fi and speculative fiction with a range of special guest including Tom Neenan, Myq Kaplan, Eleanor Morton and Chris Skinner.

+Also in 2025, Fraser and showrunner Kat Viken created AI & The Creative Professional to discuss the impact of AI on creative careers, with celebrity guests in film, TV, comedy and arts.